mickfuzz/phd4/_posts/thesis_chapters/tocs/2024-6-7-Culture.md_toc.md

             -   [The potentially awesome impact of lifting the lid on authentic technologies](#the-potentially-awesome-impact-of-lifting-the-lid-on-authentic-technologies)
-            -   [Exploring different dimensions of agency in tool use (using the concept fo dual stimuation)](#exploring-different-dimensions-of-agency-in-tool-use-using-the-concept-fo-dual-stimuation)
+            -   [Exploring characteristics of the learning design using different dimensions of agency & previous metaphors](#exploring-characteristics-of-the-learning-design-using-different-dimensions-of-agency-previous-metaphors)
-        -   [Agency in response to a series of second stimuli](#agency-in-response-to-a-series-of-second-stimuli)
+            -   [Agency in response to a series of second stimuli aimed at participant identity](#agency-in-response-to-a-series-of-second-stimuli-aimed-at-participant-identity)
-    -   [Implications for practice to encourage agency](#implications-for-practice-to-encourage-agency)
+    -   [Summary of implications for practice to encourage agency](#summary-of-implications-for-practice-to-encourage-agency)
         -   [Asking questions about the challenge of applying this model to classroom environments.](#asking-questions-about-the-challenge-of-applying-this-model-to-classroom-environments.)